 If a manager is willing to flip off his decision making skills and default to the test for the winner, then he’s just as likely to rely on questionable judgment during the interview.
 Many managers are already really competent at seeing and hearing what they want to hear and ignoring what they don’t.

 No good hiring system should rely on personal judgment or a single source of information.
 If a manager chooses to use only the test results to hire his next employee, that is user error and/or the result of a weak hiring process.

-Used correctly, pre-employment personality tests help managers become better interviewers.
+Used correctly, pre-employment personality assessments help managers become better interviewers.
 In fact, many of these pre-hire tests include recommended interview questions based on applicant responses.

 I agree with Corlett that these tests can be alluring and everyone wants these tests to work.
 That is because most people, even the best recruiter and hiring manager, struggles with hiring the right people.
 If a personality test can add a little more insight and improve the rates of success just a few percentage points, they translate into a lot of time, money, and resources saved in the future.